 It’s a precarious line to balance between scares and comedy, one precious few can pull off effectively, and as in many instances it’s proved how wrong things can go.
 Not so with Creepshow.
-It testifies to the one-of-a-kind brilliance that was Romero’s creativity and charming humor.
+It testifies to the one-of-a-kind brilliance that was Romero and King’s creativity and charming humor.

 Creepshow is a fun, fun movie.
-In direct contrast to what we usually anticipate from a horror cinema, this movie uses bright colors and well-timed comedy to deliver its shocks.
-And that’s part of the secret to its appeal.
+In direct contrast to what we usually expect from horror cinema, this movie uses bright colors and well-timed comedy to deliver its shocks.
+And that’s part of the secret to its immortal appeal.

 Well not in this house, little mister!
-Poor Billy (Joe Hill) gets his beloved comic seized by his cranky dad who promptly tosses it straight in the trash as though it was a sack of rotting rat guts, and thus unknowingly sets in motion darkly playful forces beyond human control.
+Poor Billy (Joe Hill) loses his beloved comic and gets the shit slapped out of him.
+Meanwhile, his cranky ol‘ dad promptly tosses the comic straight into the trash as though it was a sack of rotting rat guts, and thus unknowingly sets in motion darkly playful forces beyond his control.

 Five lurking tales of terror await the viewer brave enough to still be found in attendance.
 A wicked pentagram of dripping horrors, of things that don’t want to stay dead (or not until they’ve had their cake at least), and of rightful comeuppance upon some very naughty scoundrels.